 My Ph.D. is in quantitative experimental psychology, but I've served as methodologist and statistician on hundreds of dissertations, theses, program evaluations, clinical trials, and other research studies in sociology, social services, education and educational psychology, business administration and management, health sciences, biology, clinical trials, organizational psychology, mass communications, and religious studies.

 I've published two statistics books (Basic Statistics for the Social and Behavioral Sciences and Statistics for the Social and Behavioral Sciences: Univariate, Bivarate, and Multivariate) , several student study guides, and over 80 peer-reviewed quantitative research articles and book chapters.

 Sometimes my work with a client is concluded after only a week or two.
 Other times I will work with a client for a year or more.
 Either way, I want to develop a meaningful relationship with you, based on honesty, mutual respect, integrity, and trust.
 I'll keep you informed of options to save you money along the way, and I'll bill you at an hourly rate that is fair to both of us -- $75/hour for statistics-intensive work and $50/hour for technical editing.
 The truth is that I do a lot of work off-the-clock because I want to be absolutely certain that I'm treating you fairly.
-I will complete your project for far less than what the big online stats consulting companies will charge you and your work won't be outsourced to some nameless "quant."
-When you work with me, you will work with me!
+I will complete your project for far less than what the big online stats consulting companies will charge you and your work won't be offshored to some nameless "quant."
+What's the point, after all, in having an analysis done when the write up is unintelligible?!
+When you work with me, you will work with me from start to finish!